Skip to main content

 • Which Tube lines stop near Battersea Bridge?

-These Tube lines stop near Battersea Bridge: DISTRICT, PICCADILLY.
+These Tube lines stop near Battersea Bridge: CIRCLE, DISTRICT, PICCADILLY.

 • What’s the nearest Tube station to Battersea Bridge?

-• What’s the nearest bus stop to Battersea Bridge?
+• What’s the nearest bus station to Battersea Bridge?

-The nearest bus stop to Battersea Bridge is Parkgate Road (BJ).
+The nearest bus station to Battersea Bridge is Battersea Bridge (BL).
 It’s a 2 min walk away.

 • What’s the nearest River Bus station to Battersea Bridge?